 - government stock up to $15,000 and local authority stock up to $15,000.

 The executor/administrator or beneficiary will usually need to provide a copy of the death certificate in these cases.
 The person or organisation paying or transferring the money or other property must also be satisfied that probate or letters of administration haven’t been granted.

-Note: Even if court approval isn’t needed because it’s a small estate, the executor has to follow the directions in the will – and if there’s no will, the rules of intestacy saying who is entitled to what property are still binding.
+Even if court approval isn’t needed because it’s a small estate, the executor has to follow the directions in the will.
+If there’s no will, they are still obligated to follow the the rules of who is entitled to what property (“the laws of intestacy”).

 Tip: In practice, banks won’t know the total net worth of the estate, just the amount the deceased held with that individual bank.
 If there is less than $15,000 at a singular bank, you might be able to apply directly to that bank without having to get approval from the High Court.